Handwatch- on - beach

 How am I going to get there?

-In my experience, everyone’s circumstances continue to change and it is likely that by retirement that clients would have most of, if not all, of their mortgage paid-off and their children would no longer be dependent on them.
+In my experience, everyone’s circumstances continue to change, and it is likely that by retirement our clients would have most of, if not all, of their mortgage paid-off and their children would no longer be dependent on them.
 As a result, their expenses should be much lower, so their income needs may not be as great as they are now.

 If you want to retire sooner and wish to enjoy a greater income in retirement, there are a number of arrangements to help you do this.
 Making use of tax-advantaged arrangements such as ISAs and pensions makes a lot of sense as wealth and capital can be accumulated to produce a cash flow to meet future income needs.
 Funding via a pension makes a lot of sense as: